Ifiri800/Coursera_Capstone-1/Week 4/ProjectReport.md

 [To Top](#table-of-contents)

 ## 2 - Data Description
 The data used will be a combination of datasets, and data from API calls.
-The primary dataset is compromised of Toronto apartment rental prices for 2018.
-The dataset contains the price, address, latitude, longitude, and rooms of 1124 apartments for rent in the Toronto area.
+The primary dataset is compromised of Toronto apartment rental prices.
+The dataset contains the price, address, latitude, longitude, and rooms of a number apartments for rent in the Toronto area.
 This dataset is publicly available on Kaggle[<sup>1</sup>](#7---references).
 The Latitude, Longitude values in the dataset will be used with the Foursquare API to find the businesses nearby each apartment.

 [To Top](#table-of-contents)